zaiisao/Documentation/en/Recording/recording_integrate_cpp.md

    > - Use the `iptables -L` command line to check the UDP port.
    > - To record the content in channels, you need one recording process for each of the channels.
 One recording process requires four simplex downlink ports.
 There must be no port conflict among the processes, including the system processes and all recording processes.
    > - Agora recommends that you specify the range of ports used by the recording processes.
 Configure a large range for all recording processes \(Agora recommends 40000 to 41000 or larger\).
-If so, the Recording SDK assigns ports to each recording process within the specified range and avoids port conflicts automatically.
+If so, the On-premise Recording SDK assigns ports to each recording process within the specified range and avoids port conflicts automatically.
 To set the port range, you need to configure the `lowUdpPort` and `highUdpPort` parameters.
    > - If the `lowUdpPort` and `highUdpPort` parameters are not specified, the ports used by the recording processes are at random, which may cause port conflicts.

 4. Set whitelist domains: